 - a paint scraper for rough oil-based paint

-- sandpaper or a sanding sponge to smooth out rough spots and spackled patches
+- sandpaper or a sanding sponge to smooth out rough spots and spackle patches

 - acrylic latex caulk and a caulk gun to fill gaps

 - painter's putty to fill small nail holes

 - spackle or wood putty to fill large holes and gouges

 Scrape and Sand

 Previously painted trim may require scraping to remove loose, peeling paint.
 This is often the case with old, oil-based paint when it pops off in random spots, leaving rough edges between sound areas and bare spots.
 Use a flexible putty knife on these spots to force off all the loose paint that will come free.
-Work pushing out from the center in all directions to encourage paint with a weak bond to come off.
+Work pushing out from the center, in all directions to encourage paint with a weak bond to come off.
 Sand these spots with 80 grit sandpaper, followed by 120 grit, to blend a smooth transition with the sound paint that remains.
-Remove the sanding dust with a vacuum cleaner, or a duster followed with a tack cloth and "spot prime" these areas with oil-based under coater.
+Remove the sanding dust with a vacuum cleaner, or a duster followed with a tack cloth and then "spot prime" these areas with oil-based under coater.

 Prime Bare Wood

-If you have bare wood trim, you will need to prime it with a good quality oil-based under coater to give the finish paint a solid foundation.
+If you have bare wood trim, you will need to prime it with a good quality oil or alkyd-based under coater to give the finish paint a solid foundation.
 This is true whether you're using latex or oil/alkyd finish enamel.
 Latex primer isn't recommended here because it doesn't soak into the wood the way solvent primers do and it may peel off over time if it's exposed to lots of high humidity or moisture.
 Using an oil/alkyd undercoat will insure your trim looks its best, and stays that way for a long time to come.

-First, be sure you're starting with a smooth surface by going over all the wood with 120 sandpaper or sanding sponge to give it a light sanding.
-Most new wood trim will be smooth to start with, but there may be some rough spots that need attention like scarf joints, or at corners where two pieces of wood trim meet.
+First, be sure you're starting with a smooth surface by going over all the wood with 120 sandpaper or sponge to give it a light sanding.
+Most new wood trim will be smooth to start with, but there may be some rough spots that need attention like over scarf joints, or at corners where two pieces of wood trim meet.